 Recommended gear for self-recording in practice:

-- Zoom H4N PRO.
+- Zoom H4N PRO (audio).
 Outstanding sound quality & features.
 A musician favorite!

-- Zoom H2n.
-An excellent option for self-study recording.
+- Zoom H2n (audio).
+An excellent, lower-cost option for self-study recording.